 A LOMR is a letter that officially revises the current flood map.
 It is used to change flood zones, floodplain and floodway delineations, flood elevations, and planimetric features.
 Planimetric features are horizontal elements that do not have any natural elevation.
 All requests for LOMRs should be made to FEMA through the chief executive officer of the community since it is the community that must adopt any changes and revisions to the map.
-If the request for an LOMR is not submitted through the chief executive officer of the community has been notified of the request.
+If the request for an LOMR is not submitted through the chief executive officer of the community, evidence must be submitted that the community has been notified of the request.